Foreperson’s complaints signal a divided jury at Harvey Weinstein’s #MeToo retrial

-NEW YORK (AP) — The foreperson of the jury deliberating in Harvey Weinstein 's #MeToo retrial told the judge Monday that some jurors are ganging up and "pushing people to change their minds" based on information that wasn't presented in court.
+NEW YORK (AP) — The foreperson of the jury deliberating in Harvey Weinstein 's #MeToo retrial told the judge Monday that some jurors are ganging up, prodding others to change their minds and citing information that wasn't part of the trial.

-“They fight together and I don’t like it,” the foreperson said in a closed-door conversation with Judge Curtis Farber and the prosecution and defense teams.
-The foreperson indicated to them that he's made a decision, “and I don’t want to change my mind.”
+“They fight together, and I don’t like it,” the foreperson said, according to defense lawyer Arthur Aidala, in a closed-door conversation with Judge Curtis Farber and the prosecution and defense teams.
+Aidala later said in court — without any jurors in earshot — that the foreperson indicated that he's made a decision and didn't want to change his mind.

 “People are considering things that were not brought into this trial as evidence," Aidala argued.
 Jurors, he said, “are pushing people to change their minds.
 It's not fair.
 They are talking about the past.
 It’s not about the past.”